Clearing the Fallout from a Borderline Break-up

 heavily biased and distorted by those

-who raised you--yet you're hard on yourself, for all their
+who raised you, yet you're still hard on Yourself for parental

 of distortions--the Borderline can set you up for disgrace in public.